ZewoGraveyard/Router/README.md

 )
 ```

-The implementation for this is going to be really simple - we're just wrapping the `get` method that is already provided for us.
+The implementation for this is going to be really simple - we're just wrapping around the `get` method that is already provided for us.

 ```swift
 func get(...) {